sukannyapurkayastha/DASP_report_template/README.md

 The summyry generator folder can contains the model and contains the scripts for the summary generations.

 - **Subdirectories**:
-  - `classification`: includes scripts for using the request classifier pipeline
+  - `models/llama2`: includes llama2 model

 - **Files**:
-  - `main.py`: creates FastAPI app and runs it
-  - `routers.py`: defines a FastAPI endpoint and structures processed data into dictonaries
+  - `main.py`: creates FastAPI app, runs it and defines a FastAPI endpoint and executes the actual prediction by making each prediction step by step and structures processed data into a list that is turned into a dictonaries
+  - `data_processing.py`: Generates structured input text for llama2 from overview, attitude, and request DataFrames.
+  - `input_to_pompt_converter.py`: converts a given string into a few-shot-prompt
+  - `predict_LLAMA2.py`: makes a prediction for the given prompt
+  - `requirements.txt`: contains packages used to execute prediction.
+Can be used especially for exection on windows
-  - `backend_env.yaml`: contains the packages and dependencies for the backend
+  - `summary_env.yml`: contains the packages and dependencies for the summary generator when running on linux/slurm servers

 ## **5 Data**

 For this project, we utilized two primary datasets: